WarreKiekens/spotify-api/README.md

 ## Setup
 **1. Request api keys**
 First you will need to [request an application](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app).
-Register a spotify account find you client-id and client-secret.
+Register a spotify account and find your client-id and client-secret.

 **2. Download repo**
 Next, you need to download this repo.
 You can do so with the following command: